-Replacing your shower hose or showerhead are two jobs that you’ll have to do at least once in your shower’s lifetime.
-Luckily, if you have a hand-held, wall mounted shower unit or mixer taps, they’re simple jobs and you won’t need to call a plumber!
-On the other hand, if you have a rainfall shower or another type that doesn’t have an easily detachable hose and head, you will probably need to call in a professional unless you are very handy.
-What we’re talking about in this article is, by far the commonest domestic shower, a simple wall mounted shower with a flexible hose and hand-held head.
+Replacing your shower hose and shower head are two things that you’ll have to do at least once in your shower’s lifetime.
+Luckily, if you have a handheld, wall mounted shower unit or mixer taps, you won’t need to call a plumber — you can do the replacing on your own!
+On the other hand, if you have a rainfall shower or any other type that doesn’t have an easily detachable hose and head, you will probably need to call in a professional (unless you know exactly what to do).

-Over time, the grooves along the hosepipe also accumulate dirt and must be washed properly to maintain their appearance.
+Over time, the grooves along the hosepipe accumulate dirt and thus must be washed properly in order to avoid a grimy appearance and maintain hygiene.
 If you have to do this, then it’s far easier to remove the hose from the unit and wash the surface in a bowl of hot water and detergent.

-Of course, you might decide to replace your showerhead with a newer model that filters limescale solids and other particles from your water supply.
-If this is the case, you need to remove the showerhead and dispose of it according to local and national waste disposal regulations.
-While you’re replacing the showerhead, it’s always a good idea to replace the hose as well to keep everything functioning correctly and looking good.
+Of course, you might decide to replace your showerhead with a newer model that filters limescale, solids, and other impurities from your water supply.
+If this is the case, you need to remove your old shower head and dispose of it according to local and national waste disposal regulations.
+When you’re replacing your old shower head, it’s a good idea to replace your old hose as well in order to keep everything uniform and functioning correctly.

-You need to enter the shower area to get to the shower unit.
-Therefore, ensure the shower tray is dry and not slippery.
-A fall in this area can not only cause damage to the shower unit and cubicle, more importantly, you might also suffer injury.
+You obviously need to enter the shower area to get to the shower unit.
+Therefore, ensure that the shower tray is dry and not slippery.
+A fall will not only cause damage to the shower unit and cubicle but will also injure you quite badly.

-There’s a good chance that some water has accumulated inside the shower hose.
-So before dismantling the hose from the shower unit, place an old towel under the unit to catch and soak up any water.
+There’s a good chance that some water must have accumulated inside the shower hose.
+So, before dismantling the hose from the shower unit, place an old towel under the unit to catch and soak up any water.

 Before we start taking off the old hose, remember that even though the fittings might look the same, some shower manufacturers have their own hose fittings specifications.
-The cones on the end of the hose might not fit properly resulting in leaks at these places.
-This can be very annoying so, it’s worth getting a new hose from the same manufacturer or get one that has a universal fitting.
+The cones on the end of the hose thus might not fit properly, resulting in leaks.
+This can be very annoying, so it’s worth getting a new hose from the same manufacturer.
+Otherwise, get a shower hose that has a universal fitting.

 Ok, let’s assume you’ve got a replacement hose and you’re ready to go.